nishanths/albumday/ATTRIBUTIONS.md

 ## Icons

-* Birthday by Flatart from the Noun Project
+* Birthday by Flatart from thenounproject.com